kbishop9/team3/index.md

 **California State University, Chico
 SMFG 386 – Manufacturing Automation Systems
-Lab 6 – Physical Viewpoint of Semester Project**
+Semester Project**

 **Objective:**
-	The purpose of this lab is to work with our group and further the specifications of our semester project.
-During this lab, we will be creating a physical viewpoint diagram, program logic, and a bill of materials.
-We will also be selecting our platform for documentation of this project.
+	The purpose of this project is to work with our group and provide in depth specifications of our automated hydroponic system.